 Don’t feel like you need to click on the hyperlinks in these chapters.
 They are there for your general edification if you want to know more, or don’t understand a particular term, but you should generally pass over them.
 Stop and look at images and maps because that will better enable you to understand what’s going on in the reading.
 They are there for a reason and are well worth the few minutes it takes to look them over.
 They may appear on exams as an aid.
-Understanding basic geography and chronology (time and space) is helpful in building a basic foundation of knowledge.
+Understanding basic geography and chronology (time and space) is helpful in building a basic foundation of historical knowledge.
 From there you can expand into higher levels of analysis like causation, interpretation, synthesis, etc. A good default way of analyzing whether you really understand something is to ask yourself the “Five W’s” of journalism: who, what, when, where and why.
 What were the short- and long-term influences and consequences?
 You won’t be able to apply these principles to every Learning Objective, but they are a good starting point.
-To further develop your idea of critical reading, here’s a good 15-20 workshop.
+To further develop your idea of critical reading and reading comprehension, here’s a good 15-20 workshop.

 *Keep in mind that you can make font bigger or smaller by adjusting your browser settings.
 Also, if all the images in a chapter don’t appear, push refresh.